-We’ve almost reached the halfway mark of 2016, the perfect opportunity to review your marketing plan and performance.
+We’ve almost reached the halfway mark of the year, the perfect opportunity to review your marketing plan and performance.
 A half year review will see you dissecting your strategy so far, and making better marketing decisions for the second half of the year.

 We’ve outlined the reasons why conducting a regular marketing review of your activity and results is essential below.
 We also created a handy guide on how to conduct your half year review.